LESFMIP-sprint/sprint-info/docs/FAQ.md

 **How much am I expected to participate?**

 You can participate as much or little as you like, from listening to the highlights to actively taking part all week.

+**Not sure what to work on**

+Take a look at the participant list and connect with someone who has similar interests to you.
+Additionally tune in to Monday afternoon's talks on storylines and ensemble member selection.

 **Am I limited to analysing with the future projection, SSP3-7.0, ensemble data?**